resess/2023_microservice_extraction_case_studies/README.md

 At the end of the process, we selected four case studies (listed in the table below), which include three monolithic applications used in prior literature and an additional monolithic application that was not used in prior work.

-We forked a particular version of each case study GitHub repository to ensure all tools use the same version in their decomposition.
-The link to this forked repository, together with some statistical data about the case study, instructions on how to build, run, and test it (if a tool requires that), pre-built Jar/War files for each case study, and a results template can be found in our case study package.
-We hope this information is helpful to reduce the effort required to participate in our study.

 The selected case studies are listed in the table below:

 | Case Study                                         | Instructions | GitHub Forked Repository | Framework | Number of Classes | Test Coverage |